coderarjob/asm/projects/bios/megha/docs/subroutine.md

 in BX and so on.
 There ofcouse can be 6 arguments this way.
 When ever location is specified a segment register will always be used.

-WHY STACK CANNOT BE USED
+WHY STACK CAN/CANNOT BE USED
 ------------------------
 I first thought that stack cannot be used to pass arguments to kernel subroutines because the kernel and the user program can reside in different